 When an adult is unable to care for himself, or a child’s parents are unable to care for the child, a guardianship may be needed.
-Read on for more information about the purpose and types of guardianship, where to file for guardianship, and some alternatives to a court-ordered guardianship.
+Read on for more information about the purpose and types of guardianship and where to file for guardianship.

 Who Can Be a Guardian

 Nevada has specific requirements for who can and who cannot be a guardian.
 Read this section to learn more about the court’s requirements.